Helpful?

 Communicate Clearly and Effectively

 A proper expert report includes, and properly references, the evidence documents that support the expert opinions and conclusions.
-The evidence documents can, and should, include pictures, study data, testing results, among other details, all provided as attached appendices or schedules.
+The expert opinion contained within a report should, and perhaps must, refer to supporting evidence documents such as pictures or testing results, among other things, attached as appendices or schedules.
 A bibliography referencing any authoritative documents or studies that are used to support opinions and conclusions should also be included.

 More Hints